-If the corresponding fx file is not found (which is the case for some models and almost all observational datasets), the preprocessor attempts to mask the data using Natural Earth mask files (that are vectorized rasters).
+If the corresponding ancillary variable is not available (which is the case for some models and almost all observational datasets), the preprocessor attempts to mask the data using Natural Earth mask files (that are vectorized rasters).
 As mentioned above, the spatial resolution of the Natural Earth masks are much higher than any typical global model (10m for land and glaciated areas and 50m for ocean masks).